estebanmunchjones2019/academind-next.js-article/Next article.md

 As you can see, there was an already created subdomain `wp`, which is beeing used in production for this app https://www.sportslink.info/.
-The new subdomain is called `my-wordpress`.
+The new subdomain created is called `my-wordpress`.

 ![](images/subdomain-1.png)